An old problem of Erd\H{o}s: a graph without two cycles of the same length: Acknowledgment

 \section{Acknowledgment}

 The author thanks Professor Yair Caro and Raphael Yuster for sending me references[2].
-The author thanks Professor Yaojun Chen for sending me references[22].
+The author thanks Professor Yaojun Chen for sending me references[24].
+The author thanks Professor Tianchi Yang for sending me references[21].
 The author would like to thank Professor Yair Caro for his advice.